FASD Training Course for Educators: Kete into Practice 2024

 The Ministry of Health has conservatively estimated that between 3-5% of the population each year is born with FASD in Aotearoa.
 This makes FASD the most common neurodisability in the world.
 It is also more prevalent in society than autism, Down syndrome and cerebal palsy – combined.

 Ministry of Education data tell us there has been a mean average of 56,600 of age 5 new entrants enrolled in New Zealand schools over the 2020 to 2022 years.
-Using the Ministry of Health prevalence parameters, this means that educators will be welcoming between 1,698 and 2,830 children with FASD into Aotearoa’s schools each and every year.
+Using the Ministry of Health prevalence parameters, this means that educators will be welcoming between 1,698 and 2,830 children with FASD into Aotearoa’s schools every year.

 This means that whatever your role in the education sector, you are going to come across FASD learners at some point in your career, and you are going to need to know how to best support their learning and involvement in the school environment.